lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ### Lab Objectives & Topics
 Following the lab, you should be able to:
-* Receive and activate your CSE account and log into the network using a Windows machine and your CSE account.
+* Receive and activate your SoC account.
-* Clone projects from GitHub using Eclipse
+* Clone projects from GitHub using Eclipse.
-* Open, compile, and execute a given Java program in Eclipse.
+* Open, edit, compile, and execute a given Java program in Eclipse.
-* Write a simple program in the Eclipse IDE, compile, and execute that program.
+* Submit and grade your code using CodePost.

 ### Peer Programming Pair-Up